Welcome to Paradise: the Bay Area’s Green Day history

 Annabelle had been wanting to show me Berkeley Marina for a long time.
 Of course, it’s also referenced in The Ballad of Wilhelm Fink, from Fat Wreck Chords’ Short Songs for Short People compilation.
 The clear day offered views of Oakland, San Francisco and both bridges.
 Students learning to kayak crowded the paths, though the crowds thinned out before the closed-off pier.
 We walked as far as the sundial and decided we’d come back another day with a picnic.

 Before we flew, my mum saw Rudy’s Can’t Fail Café advertising a performance of the American Idiot Musical.
 So that was our next stop: the Flight Deck on Broadway.
 It would be performed by Bay Area Zeta Players, a theatre company run entirely by local high school students.
 I was impressed with the set design as soon as we walked in.
 They’d fit the vibe of a huge production into a tiny room.
-Check out more photos and my review here.

 Seeing American Idiot performed in Oakland – having been to the band's squat in Berkeley, 924 Gilman and knowing I'd go to the warehouse Billie Joe lived in the next day – gave me a whole new understanding of where this album came from and, as a European, a real insight into the country it's based on.
 Boulevard of Broken Dreams was the first Green Day song I ever heard.
 I loved and related to it so much when I discovered it at 12 that I overplayed it to oblivion.
 Every time I've seen the American Idiot musical it's still managed to give me goosebumps, but this was something else.
 I relived every moment of how Green Day changed my life while watching this show.
 Can’t wait to see these guys in something else.
 If you get the chance, you totally should.